Avant Money Reward+ Card

 The bottom line

-A great deal for travel enthusiasts who use their card often, clear the balance each month and can utilise all the travel rewards.
+A great deal for travel enthusiasts who use their card often for purchases and trips and can utilise all the travel rewards.

 AIB Platinum Visa Card